MATHEMATICS: Kindergarten Through 8th Grade

 Students are encouraged to recognize math in everyday life situations and across the curriculum.

-The Campus School embraces the Bridges in Mathematics Program in grades K-3 and The Univeristy of Chicago Mathematics Program in grades 4 thorugh 8.
+The Campus School embraces the Bridges in Mathematics Program in grades K-5 and Illustrative Mathematics in grades 6 thorugh 8.

 Enrichment and advanced opportunities are provided in grades 6 – 8.